x-tools/xtools/docs/development.rst

 For the ``logging`` table, sometimes we use ``logging_userindex`` and other times ``logging_logindex`` (depending on what we're querying for).
 This is handled in the code via the ``getTableName()`` method in ``Repository.php``.

+For non-WMF installations, ignore all of the above unless your tables have different names than the `MediaWiki defaults <https://www.mediawiki.org/wiki/Manual:Database_layout>`_.

 Caching
 =======